scott-mescudi/stegano/README.md

 |--------------------|-------------------|---------------------|
 | ![Original Image](./examples/assets/in.png) | `Hello, World!` (Encoded in LSBs) | ![Resulting Image](./examples/assets/out.png) |

-In this example, the message "Hello, World!" is hidden within the image, but the image looks the same as the original one to the naked eye (try to extract it using the tool with bitDepth 0 and compression).
+In this example, the message "Hello, World!" is hidden within the image, but the image looks the same as the original one to the naked eye (try to extract it using the library with bitDepth 0 and compression).

 ---